-Canadian province Manitoba set to re-elect Progressive Conservative government
+Canadian province Manitoba set to re-elect majority Progressive Conservative government

 Pallister has faced criticism that he spends too much time at his vacation home in Costa Rica, a charge he has denied.

-Reporting by Kelsey Johnson in Ottawa and Rod Nickel in Winnipeg, Manitoba; Editing by Michael Perry
+Reporting by Kelsey Johnson in Ottawa and Rod Nickel in Winnipeg, Manitoba; Editing by Michael Perry and Paul Tait